 Laurent Pokou (14 goals)

-As a player at the African Cup of Nations, Laurent Pokou was widely regarded as one of the greatest ever.
+As a player at the Africa Cup of Nations, Laurent Pokou was widely regarded as one of the greatest ever.
 Pokou, who played for Ivory Coast in the 1960s and 1970s, was one of the best finishers in the game, scoring time and time again.

 In 1968 and 1970, he scored six and eight goals, respectively, to win the Golden Boot in both competitions.
 Pokou also scored the most goals in the competition for the rest of the twentieth century.